sftcd/openssl/esnistuff/README.md

 Most recent first...

+- ``make test`` in the main openssl directory is reporting problems (thanks to
+  @niallor for spotting that).
+First fail can be reproduced with:
+            make test TESTS=test_sslmessages V=1
-- ``make test`` in the main openssl directory is reporting problems (thanks to Niall O'Reilly for spotting that).
-First fail can be reproduced with ``make test TESTS=test_sslmessages V=1`` and indicates that there's a problem with resuming a session.
-Since I did mess with that code (I changed what's stored when ESNI is used), that's likely my fault.
-Will check, but gotta do other stuff first (hence this note:-)
+  and indicates that there's a problem with resuming a session.
+As I did mess with that code (I changed what's stored when ESNI is used and what's checked when a session is loaded for re-use), that's likely my fault.
-    - Issue seems to be my callback is insisting that the name (whether clear or ESNI) stored in the session matches the peer cert in the session, which is ok if that's a "real" cert, as in my ESNI tests, but likely isn't the case in general where we might be dealing with a self-signed cert.
+    - Issue seems to be my ``s_client`` additions to the ``new_session_cb`` callback is insisting that the name (whether clear or ESNI) stored in the session matches the peer cert in the session, which is ok if that's a "real" cert, as in my ESNI tests, but likely isn't the case in general where we might be dealing with a self-signed cert.
     - So I need to loosen up a bit and/or make the ``require_hidden_match`` input to ``SSL_esni_enable`` be a command line argument that also controls this (and hence has a slightly different semantic).
 Need to think a bit about that.
-    - There's a FIXME: for that in ``s_client.c`` around line 2149.
+    - situation:
+        - We have SNI or ESNI or neither supplied on the command line
+        - If neither then we won't check any names
+        - If just ESNI or both then ESNI wins over SNI and we check that name
+        - If SNI then we check that
+        - The server cert is/isn't checked
+    - I added an ``esni_strict`` CLA to ``s_client`` - if set then these
+    name checks are done, if not, they're not and that's enough to get ``make test`` in the main directory to return a PASS.

 - Resync'd with upstream.
 Must figure how to automate that.